gakhov/pdsa/README.rst

 Probabilistic data structures is a common name of data structures based on different hashing techniques.

-Unlike regular (or deterministic) data structures, they always give you approximated answers and usually provide reliable ways to estimate the error probability.
+Unlike regular (or deterministic) data structures, they always provide approximated answers, but usually with reliable ways to estimate the error probability.

 The potential losses or errors are fully compensated by extremely low memory requirements, constant query time and scaling.

 Dependencies
 ---------------------